Frosty2801/Frosty2801/README.md

 I'm an **AI/ML Engineer** focused on building real-world applications powered by large language models and machine learning fundamentals.
 I specialize in the full lifecycle of AI development — from **RAG architectures** and **autonomous agents** to **training models** and **neuronal links**.

-- 🔭 Currently building and learning neuronal links with **pytorch**
+- 🔭 Currently building and learning neural networks with **pytorch**
 - 🤖 Passionate about **LLM agents**, **multi-step reasoning**, and **workflow automation**
 - ⚙️ I automate workflows so humans can focus on what actually matters
 - 🧪 Always experimenting with the latest in the AI/ML ecosystem